AsapScience: Team

+Moffit and Brown have been praised for prompting meaningful dialogue about LGBTQ+ issues.

 Channel

 AsapScience videos are about science, with many episodes, such as How Much Sleep Do You Actually Need?, discussing functions of the human body.
-They sometimes make songs explaining science such as Science Love Song and Periodic Table Song.
-Each video's scientific concepts are conveyed using coloured drawings on a whiteboard and voice-over narration.
+They have produced songs about scientific concepts, such as Science Love Song, Periodic Table Song, and 100 Digits of Pi.
+Each video's scientific concepts are conveyed using coloured drawings on a whiteboard and voice-over narration in a stop motion format.
 As revealed in a behind-the-scenes video, Mitchell voices and composes the background music for the videos, while Greg is the primary illustrator.

-The most viewed video of the channel currently is Do You Hear "Yanny" or "Laurel"?, which has 64 million views.
+The most viewed video of the channel as of September 2024 is Do You Hear "Yanny" or "Laurel"?, which has 66 million views.
 Their videos have been featured in websites such as The Huffington Post and Gizmodo.
 In March 2015, Moffit and Brown released their first book, AsapSCIENCE: Answers to the World's Weirdest Questions, Most Persistent Rumors, and Unexplained Phenomena.

+In 2018, Brown and Moffit started hosting a podcast titled Sidenote to accompany the channel.

 Collaborations

-AsapScience has collaborated with Vsauce3 on 4 videos, The Scientific Secret of Strength and Muscle Growth and What if Superman Punched You?, Can We Genetically Improve Intelligence? and Can You Genetically Enhance Yourself?.

-One of the videos, Could We Stop An Asteroid?, features Bill Nye, who discusses different ways humanity could stop an asteroid if one were on a collision course for Earth.
+AsapScience has collaborated with Jake Roper, known on YouTube as Vsauce3, in four videos: The Scientific Secret of Strength and Muscle Growth, What if Superman Punched You?, Can We Genetically Improve Intelligence? and Can You Genetically Enhance Yourself?.
+Another video, Could We Stop An Asteroid?, features Bill Nye, who discusses different ways humanity could stop an asteroid if one were on a collision course for Earth.

 On February 2, 2014, AsapScience announced that they have collaborated with CBC News to produce one video daily related to sports, for 19 days starting from 6 February.
 AsapScience also appeared in several videos with IISuperwomanII.

-They had a one-time collaboration with Kurzgesagt – In a Nutshell on the What Is The Most Dangerous Drug In The World? video which aired on November 16, 2017.
+They had a one-time collaboration with Kurzgesagt on the What Is The Most Dangerous Drug In The World? video which aired on November 16, 2017.

 In December 2017, AsapScience appeared on Rhett and Link's YouTube channel Good Mythical Morning.
 In 2020, alongside Psych IRL and others, AsapScience featured in a YouTube original series Sleeping With Friends, a competition in which participants aim to get the best night's sleep.